-Prior to the consummation of this offering, there has been no public market for our common stock.
-An active trading market for shares of our common stock may never develop or be sustained following this offering.
+Prior to the consummation of our initial public offering, there has been no public market for our common stock.
+An active trading market for shares of our common stock may never develop or be sustained following our initial public offering.
 If an active trading market does not develop, you may have difficulty selling your shares of common stock at an attractive price, or at all.
-The price for our common stock in this offering will be determined by negotiations between us and the underwriters, and it may not be indicative of prices that will prevail in the open market following this offering.
+The price for our common stock in our initial public offering will be determined by negotiations between us and the underwriters, and it may not be indicative of prices that will prevail in the open market following our initial public offering.
 Consequently, you may not be able to sell your common stock at or above the initial public offering price or at any other price or at the time that you would like to sell.
 An inactive market may also impair our ability to raise capital by selling our common stock, and it may impair our ability to attract and motivate our employees through equity incentive awards and our ability to acquire other companies, products or technologies by using our common stock as consideration.